 So, for example, if you get to the corner post and you are supposed to work a front post DC, then work a front post DC, a back post DC, and a front post DC all around that corner post.
 Then in the next stitch you would continue the alternating pattern, working the opposite of whichever stitch you just used (in this example, you would work a back post DC).
 Just remember that you are always alternating front and back post double crochet around the whole blanket, you just happen to be working three of those stitches around the same post when you are working the corners.

-When you finish row 3, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, making sure your post DCs are popping out in the same direction as the previous round, until you have five rows total.
+Rounds 4 – 5: When you finish row 3, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, making sure your post DCs are popping out in the same direction as the previous round, until you have five rows total.
 (Or you can go around as many times as you’d like to get your desired border height.)

 Round 6: When I finished my fifth row, I worked one round of SC around the entire blanket to even out the tops of the stitches.
 I worked 3 SCs into the top of each corner stitch and when I reached the corner I started with, I slip stitched into the first stitch and tied off.

 After I finished my border I laid out my blanket flat and sprayed it with some water to block it and make the sides even.
-I actually have some foam puzzle piece boards that I used to pin down the blanket that helped out even out the corners.
+I have some foam puzzle piece boards that I used to pin down the blanket that helped out even out the corners.